tomunizua/summative_bananaguard/dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 1400 images.
-Ia are annotated in YOLO v5 PyTorch format.
+Ia are annotated in Tensorflow Object Detection format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)